Holmgren825/attribution/README.md

 Clone and install with `pip install -e .`

 ### Dependencies
+- cartopy
-- iris
+- [climix](https://git.smhi.se/climix/climix)
 - dask
 - geopandas
-- cartopy
-- [climix](https://git.smhi.se/climix/climix)
+- iris
+- iris_utils: Small helper package available [here](https://github.com/Holmgren825/iris_utils).
 - scipy
-- iris_utils: Small helper package available [here](https://github.com/Holmgren825/iris_utils).

 ## Modules

 ### preprocessing
-Contains functions to pre-process datasets for the study.
+Contains functions used in pre-processing datasets for the study.
+Currently supported datasets:
+  1. GridClim
+  2. E-OBS
+  3. Euro-Cordex

 ### validation
-Scores used to validate model data against observations.
+A collection of metrics used to validate the models against gridded observations.

 ### bootstrap
-A customised bootstrap function which computes the bca interval.
-Adapted from scipy to distribute tasks on a dask.distributed client.
+Functions used to perform distributed bootstrap calculations of attribution functions.

 ### funcs
 Contains functions for distribution scaling/shifting and computing the probability ratio of an event.

+### utils
+A collection of utility functions used by other modules.